The JD program at California Western School of Law will give you the knowledge and skills you’ll need to serve as an effective advocate for justice.

 program designed for students who are working or have other obligations while they

 are attending law school.
-The part-time program is a day program only.
+The part-time program will be an evening program starting

 - Two-Year Program